-Explore over 3500 pictures of over 450 tree species via large diagnostic photos, detailed botanical
+Explore over 3500 pictures of more than 450 tree species via diagnostic photos and detailed botanical

 Maples are some of our most familiar and beloved trees.
 They are famous for their fall colors, from vivid crimsons, vibrant yellows to blaze orange and all shades in between.
 Most are native to the far east: China, Japan, Korea, Manchuria.
 Maples produce a distinctive winged fruit called a samara, also commonly known as helicopters or whirlybirds.
 A single mature sugar maple can produce 4 tons of seeds each season.

 NASA thoughtfully provides instructions on constructing a helicopter out of paper: "Maple seeds are superb autorotating helicopters.
 They begin rotating almost from the moment they are released from the tree.
 Even seeds that are poorly shaped or have badly damaged blades (wings) rotate with ease."

 This family of woody plants consists of five genera: Adoxa, Sambucus, Sinadoxa, Tetradoxa, and, most notably, Viburnum.
 Many of these plants were formerly placed in Caprifoliaceae.

 Viburnums have long been cultivated by gardeners fond of flowering landscape shrubs.
 There are over 150 varieties readily available to suit practically any locale - wet or dry sites, partial shade or sun.
 Hardy in USDA zones 2 through 9.